Milan13-cmd/Music-Player/Readme.md

 - **Track Selection:** Navigate through your music library and select any track to play.
 - **Volume Control:** Adjust the volume to suit your listening preference.
 - **Progress Bar:** Seek to any position in the song easily with the progress bar.
-- **Shuffle/Repeat:** Mix up your music or loop your favorite track.

 ## Customization
-You can add your own music by modifying the playlist.js (or similar) file.
+You can add your own music by modifying the script.js (or similar) file.
 Ensure your music files are hosted and accessible, then update the paths in the script.

 - **Javascript**
 ```bash